shawenyao/jekyll-now/_posts/2022-07-01-Stack-Overflow-The-LED.md

     listener = UserNotificationListener.get_current()
     notifications = await listener.get_notifications_async(NotificationKinds.TOAST)

-    # if there is any notification and the LED is not in notification mode
+    # if there is at least one notification and the LED is not in notification mode
     if len(notifications) >= 1 and notification_mode == False:
         # turn on notification mode
         notification_mode = True